|Careers Education Information and Guidance (CEAIG)||Personal, Social, Health and Economic education|

 - We have a varied assembly schedule with a wide variety of topics discussed and British values and always at the centre of our assemblies.
 Students have an assembly once a week.

 - Talking Points is delivered through our pastoral programme and allows students to debate and discuss interesting topics.
 We follow the PSHE topic areas in terms of topics that are delivered (relationships, health and wellbeing, living in the wider world).
 We respond to the current local, national and international issues to make sure that students are aware of how to respond to and understand current issues.
-E.g. mental health week and social media.
+E.g. mental health week, social media, National careers week and anti-bullying week.

 - We promote British values through our pastoral programme (talking points, PSHE, RSE and student council sessions) and also through all curriculum lessons.
 The subject audit can be found on our website.
 For example, students demonstrate democracy through our student council elections.